 Recently i’ve found some great codes from Tom Van Baak (Leapsecond) and use them as frequency dividers.
 You can find the *.hex and *.asm here I’ve burned some PIC 12F675 using a PIC programmer to have some CMOS TTL frequencies for various applications One of them was to use the M100, a great military Rubidium Frequency Standard ,as a master clock for my lab/home.
 The M100 output, as most frequency standards, it’s a 10 MHz sinewave .
 PICs should take a frequency clock from 0 to 20 MHz and sometimes they do accepts also sine waves.
 I’ve tried to do some tests using the M100 sine-wave output, but the results were not optimal .
 So i’ve used two integrated circuits : the first is the 74HC04B1 the output is redirected to a M74HC14 , an Hex Schmitt inverter to create a square wave.
 This output was accepted then from the PIC input without problems.

 According to specifications , it is a divider that works like a synchronous decade counter and using 8-bit logic.
 The software inside with the CPU , “spins” every 5 million clock cycles the output pin.Accuracy output it is the same as the input one, with jitter less than 2ps !

 I’ve used two of them to create a “PPS” section , with respectively a 100us,10ms PPS output plus 1Hz and another one that creates square waves of 100,10 , 1 Hz output.

 Here is the final result.
-Using the oscilloscope i’m monitoring the two ouput : in this case a 10 ms 1PPS and a 1Hz square wave, all directly from the M 100 .
-Thanks to Claudio Re helping in the project.
+Using the oscilloscope i’m monitoring the two output : in this case a 10 ms 1PPS and a 1Hz square wave, all directly from the M 100 .

 Seems much more stable using two 74HC04B1 instead of the 74HC04B1 coupled with the